Gorgias Views: A complete guide to mastering your helpdesk

 • Sorting by topic: Use tags to create Views for your most common questions, like "Shipping Status", "Returns", or "Damaged Items".
 This is great for batching similar requests so agents can get into a good flow.

-• Tracking by SLA: A slow response can really hurt customer trust.
-You can set up time-based Views to flag tickets that are about to breach their SLA.
+• Tracking by SLA: A quick response helps build customer trust.
+You can set up time-based Views to flag tickets that are about to reach their SLA.
 For example, a View where the "Last received message" is "More than" "1 hour ago" can be an early warning for your team.

 • Filtering by store or language: If you run multiple Shopify stores or serve customers in different languages, creating Views for each store or language is a lifesaver.
 This makes sure tickets automatically go to the team with the right knowledge and language skills.